mattchx/leadgen-london-landscape/notes/projectRoadmap.md

 ### Progress Tracker
 - [x] Move image section below the Main call for action.
+- [x] Change "Get Your Free Quote" button text to "Request Your Quote".

 ### Completed Tasks
 - [x] Make the headline "Transform Your Outdoor Space Today!" stand out better and "Get Your Quote in 24 Hours ⚡" stand out less.
 - [x] Add a darker to lighter green gradient to the quote request form section.
+- [x] Change the secondary headline in the quote form to be softer.